shihabdider/idetic/README.md

    - Install Express.js with `npm install express`.
    - Create a basic server with route placeholders.

-4. **Implement User Authentication:**
+4. [x] **Implement User Authentication:**
    - Integrate Google OAuth 2.0 using Passport.js.
    - Set up user sessions and authentication middleware.
+   - Set up a MongoDB database for storing user and session data.

-5. **Design the Database Schema:**
+5. [x] **Design the Database Schema:**
    - Install MongoDB and a driver like Mongoose.
    - Define schemas for books, highlights, and flashcards.

 6. **Develop RESTful APIs:**
    - Create routes and controllers for book management (upload, delete, browse).
-   - Implement flashcard management APIs (add, edit, delete, review).
    - Add endpoints for highlights browsing and flashcard creation.
+   - Add endpoints for flashcard and highlight export.

 7. **Integrate OpenAI's GPT API:**
-   - Set up the OpenAI SDK.
+   - Set up the OpenAI API call for generating flashcard content.
-   - Create utility functions to enhance flashcard content.

-8. **Implement the SM2 Algorithm:**
-   - Code the spaced repetition algorithm for flashcard review scheduling.

 9. **Set up Cloud-based Data Storage:**
    - Configure MongoDB for cloud storage.